worlddemocrats/academy/README.md

 # World Academy of Politics

-Welcome to the World Academy of Politics, an initiative dedicated to providing free, top-quality online education for the emerging leaders of the future.
-We offer guides with courses among the very best in the world, empowering you to learn the curriculum of an undergraduate degree at a pace and setting that best suits your needs.
+Welcome to the World Academy of Politics, an initiative dedicated to providing free, top-quality online education for future leaders.
+We offer guides with courses among the very best in the world, empowering people to learn the curriculum of an undergraduate degree at their own pace and in a setting that best suits their needs.

 ## Curricula

-To begin with, our educational repertoire will cover the following foundational curricula:
+Our initial educational offerings cover the following foundational areas:

 - International Relations
 - Law
 - Political Science

+More subjects will be added in the future to broaden the scope of our academy.

 ## Community

-Community engagement is a core part of our initiative.
-We encourage learners to interact, share insights, and learn from each other.
-Join our [Discord server](https://discord.gg/KhuwtTPnXa) and our [Facebook group](https://www.facebook.com/groups/worlddemocrats) to connect with fellow learners and participate in vibrant discussions.
+Fostering a vibrant community is at the heart of our mission.
+We invite learners to interact, share insights, and grow together.
+Join our [Discord server](https://discord.gg/KhuwtTPnXa) and [Facebook group](https://www.facebook.com/groups/worlddemocrats) to engage in meaningful discussions and form connections with fellow learners.

 ## How to Contribute

 Your contributions drive our initiative, and we welcome everyone, regardless of their political beliefs or affiliations.
 Here are several ways you can contribute:

-1. **Content creation**: Participate in the growth of our curricula or enhance the existing ones.
+1. **Content creation**: Help expand our curricula or enhance the existing ones.
-2. **Translation**: Help us reach non-English speakers by providing translations.
+2. **Translation**: Assist in reaching non-English speakers by providing translations.
-3. **Proofreading**: Assist in maintaining the quality of our content by identifying and correcting errors and inconsistencies.
+3. **Proofreading**: Ensure the quality of our content by identifying and correcting errors.
-4. **Ideas**: Propose innovative ideas and constructive suggestions to enrich the Academy.
+4. **Ideas**: Propose innovative ideas and constructive suggestions to enhance our academy.

-Before contributing, we highly recommend reviewing our [Contribution Guide](CONTRIBUTING.md) to ensure a smooth and productive collaboration.
+Before contributing, please review our [Contribution Guide](CONTRIBUTING.md) to ensure a smooth and productive collaboration.

 ## Code of Conduct

-We are committed to fostering an inclusive, respectful, and supportive environment for all contributors.
-All participants in our project are expected to uphold our [Code of Conduct](CODE_OF_CONDUCT.md), which sets the community guidelines and expectations.
+To foster an inclusive, respectful, and supportive environment, all contributors are expected to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).
+This document outlines the community guidelines and expectations that all participants should follow.

 ## Contact

-Should you have any queries or suggestions, we invite you to reach out to us at [academy@worlddemocrats.org](mailto:academy@worlddemocrats.org).
-Your feedback is invaluable to us.
+Should you have any questions or suggestions, please reach out to us at [academy@worlddemocrats.org](mailto:academy@worlddemocrats.org).

 ## License